JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 ## 5. Discussion

-If we see the result of test dataset, classification accuracy was good
+Seeing the result of test dataset, classification accuracy was good

 But result of applying to real traffic sign images was not good